syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Themes-And-Visual-Styles.md

-> Note : For the Office2003 and VS2005 styles to take effect, the ThemesEnabled property should be set to 'False'.
+N> For the Office2003 and VS2005 styles to take effect, the ThemesEnabled property should be set to 'False'.

 ## Office 2007 Theme